renovatebot/renovate/docs/development/minimal-reproductions.md

 ### "It's too much work to create a minimal reproduction"

-We'd love to get down to zero reported bugs or feature requests remaining, but we have a lot to do and must set our priorities.
+We would love to get down to zero reported bugs or feature requests remaining, but we have a lot to do and must set our priorities.
 This means we prefer working on issues with a minimal reproduction, as they allow us to spend our time efficiently.

-If you don't create a minimal reproduction, we won't prioritize working on your issue.
+If you do not create a minimal reproduction, we will not prioritize working on your issue.

 Issues without a reproduction will probably stay open until you, or somebody else, creates a minimal reproduction.
 After a while, issues without a reproduction may be closed unfixed.